A Law Firm with a Winning Tradition

 Minnesota takes domestic assault cases very seriously.
 So much so that law enforcement agencies work to combat these types of matters by targeting areas throughout the Twin Cities that have high rates of domestic abuse.
 They determine these locations based on the number of domestic violence calls they receive.
 The disturbing thing about that is that the calls may arise from false allegations of an offense.

-If you’ve been accused of domestic violence, you need representation from a skilled St. Paul domestic violence attorney.
+If you’ve been accused of domestic violence, you need representation from a skilled St. Paul domestic assault attorney.
 When you hire Rogosheske, Rogosheske & Atkins, PLLC, you’ll get over 80 years of combined experience on your side.
 In a criminal case, you are considered innocent until the prosecution proves otherwise beyond a reasonable doubt, and our team will stand up for you throughout your case to protect your rights and freedoms.

 Our St. Paul domestic assault lawyers will aggressively fight the accusations made against you.
 Call us at (651) 413-9004 today.